apify/apify-docs/content/academy/expert_scraping_with_apify/saving_useful_stats.md

 - Refamiliarize with the various available data on the [Request object](https://crawlee.dev/api/core/class/Request).
 - Learn about the [`failedRequestHandler` function](https://crawlee.dev/api/browser-crawler/interface/BrowserCrawlerOptions#failedRequestHandler).
+- Understand how to use the [`errorHandler`](https://crawlee.dev/api/browser-crawler/interface/BrowserCrawlerOptions#errorHandler) function to handle request failures.
 - Ensure you are comfortable using [key-value stores](https://sdk.apify.com/docs/guides/data-storage#key-value-store) and [datasets](https://sdk.apify.com/docs/api/dataset#__docusaurus), and understand the differences between the two storage types.

 ## [](#quiz) Knowledge check 📝